-OLED displays provide better image quality, a low response time, low power consumption and a thinner design.
+OLED display technology enables the world's best displays - with superb image quality, low response times, low power consumption.
+OLEDs can enable thin, light and even flexible monitors.
 OLEDs however found it difficult to enter the monitor market due mostly to burn-in challenges and high production costs.

 The Asus ProArt PQ22UC is a 21.6" 3840x2160 (204 PPI, produced by JOLED) printed OLED monitor that at only 1 Kg is marketed as a "portable" monitor.
 Features include HDR support, 0.1 ms response time, 10-bit color (99% DCI-P3), USB-C input and micro HDMI.

 The Asus ROG Swift OLED gaming monitor feature either a 42-inch 4K WOLED display (PG42UQ) or a 48-inch one (PG48UQ).
 The monitors offer a 120Hz refresh rate, 0.1ms response time, 10-bit color, HDR10 support, four HDMI inputs (two 2.1 and two 2.0) and a displayPort input.

 Asus did not yet detail the price or availability of its new OLED gaming monitors.

 Dell's Alienware AW3423DW gaming laptop sports a curved 34-inch QD-OLED panels that offers a resolution of 3440x1440, 175Hz refresh rate and a response time of 0.1 ms. The AW3423DW supports Nvidia G-SYnc and is DisplayHDR 400 True Black certified.

 Dell says its QD-OLED monitor will ship by March 2022.